Martin Ødegaard: Style of play

 Touted as a "modern" playmaker known for his deft touch, technique, dribbling ability, vision and range of passing, as well as his ability to provide precise, bending deliveries from dead balls and set pieces, the left-footed Ødegaard is often compared to attacking midfielders Mesut Özil and Guti due to his creativity on the pitch and direct, incisive movement of the ball to create chances for his teammates.
 In addition, Arsenal manager Mikel Arteta also noted his exceptional footballing intelligence to find spaces on the pitch as well as his work-rate, stating that "he's got a real stamina and he's so talented, but his work-rate is incredible."
-A hardworking player, Ødegaard is an energetic, effective presser of the ball, often covering large distances in order to help his team win back possession.
+A hardworking player, Ødegaard is an energetic, effective presser of the ball, often covering large distances to help his team win back possession.
 In both loan spells with Real Sociedad and Arsenal, Ødegaard was statistically one of the most productive pressers on his team.

 Considered a footballing prodigy and one of the best upcoming talents of his generation in his youth, a 2014 article in the Liverpool Echo described Ødegaard as "an attack-minded midfielder very much in the modern mould.
 Diminutive, quick-footed, with natural balance, pace and, perhaps surprisingly for one so young, excellent shooting power".
 David Nielsen, his manager at Strømsgodset, likened him to David Silva and Lionel Messi.
 In September 2014, international teammate and Rosenborg winger Morten Gamst Pedersen dubbed Ødegaard the most talented player he had ever seen, saying "For his age he is unbelievable – his knowledge of the game is unbelievable and his technical skills are fantastic".
 Pedersen also stated that Ødegaard needed time to improve at the physical aspects of the sport.